ros-controls/control.ros.org/doc/contributing/contributing.rst

     Even if you are not a maintainer, you are still encouraged to review pull requests.
 This helps us increase the review pace and increase code quality.
 Also, you are very likely to find some issues/limitations nobody else is seeing.

-4. Always do "squash and merge" and clean a commit message from comments like "fixup linters", "use pre-commit", "correct header", or "Address review comments" and similar.
-This means that each PR results in exactly one (1) commit on the main branch.
+4. There is no need to do "squash and merge" of commits to your PR.
+We will squash the commits when merging the PR into the head branch.

 5. Please do not do "cowboy-style" PR merges over the weekend.
 It doesn't matter how trivial PR is.
 Give people a chance to do a proper review and comment on it.